 - I struggle to understand why cancer, dementia and hopelessness continue to be epidemic; why some babies are born much too early and some people die much too soon; why violence and arrogance and divisiveness seem to be valued in our society while compassion and compatibility and humility are scorned.

 - Sometimes I struggle to forgive; I struggle with insecurity; I struggle with discouragement.
 It seems like I am always living my life with a limp.

 I imagine you have your list.
 I’ve come to believe that if we are human then there will always be ways we wrestle with life; ways we wrestle with God.

-But what I began to see as I studied our Living in The Story texts for this week is that the wrestling match in our story for today did not come from Jacob.
+But what I began to see as I studied our Living in The Story texts for this week is that the wrestling match by the River Jabbok was not initiated by Jacob.

-The story is very intentional to describe this as a Divine Intrusion, a Divine Interruption.
+The story is very intentional to describe this wrestling as a Divine Intrusion, a Divine Interruption.